junxit/us-congress-bills-112/metadata.md

 - 2011-08-05 — Held at the desk.
 - 2011-08-05 — Received in the House.
 - 2012-07-24 — Referred to the House Committee on Energy and Commerce.
+- 2012-07-27 — Referred to the Subcommittee on Environment and the Economy.
+- 2012-09-10 — Placed on the Union Calendar, Calendar No. 472.
+- 2012-09-10 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+112-654.
+- 2012-09-10 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+112-654.